 Factory operations that keep the environment in mind

-Sony is focused on reducing our environmental footprint starting where our products are born.
+Sony is focused on reducing our environmental footprint starting, with where our products are born.
 For example, CMOS image sensor production requires extreme clean room air conditioning.
-We have taken steps to ensure that the rooms are energy efficient while maintaining work space quality levels required to produce one of our highly technical products.
+We have taken steps to ensure that the rooms are energy efficient while maintaining the workspace quality levels required to produce one of our highly technical products.

 New CMOS image sensors made in new energy efficient clean rooms